 A sheet of metal and a dry-erase board can turn any cabinet door into a convenient message center.
 You’ll find 2 x 2-ft. lengths of plastic-coated hardboard (often called “whiteboard”) and sheet metal at a hardware store or home center.
 Larger hardware stores will cut the sheet metal to your specifications.
 Be sure to get steel instead of aluminum so magnets will stick.

 If you cut the metal yourself, wear gloves to protect your hands and use tin snips carefully.
-Use a metal file to smooth any ragged edges.
+Use a metal file to smooth any ragged edges (speaking of, this is why you should chalk your metal files).
 If you don’t have a table saw to cut the whiteboard, flip it over, mark your measurements and use a jigsaw to cut it from the back to prevent chipping or splintering.
 To get a straight cut, use a framing square as a guide (photo, left).

 Cutting Board Rack